gsudre/lab_notes/057-GWAS_for_DLPFC.md

 ```

 For --logistic, I'll also need to add the --1 flag so that 0s are unnafected and
 1s are cases!
-Otherwise it thinks affected are 2s, and we'd have any...
+Otherwise it thinks affected are 2s, and we wouldn't have any...

 Then, I imagine we can assume the rows in the same order to do a straight up
 merge of the columns?
 Otherwise we'd have to use R, which will be so slow...